 The pressure to deliver on these commitments is increasing, placing greater emphasis on the need for clear muti-year plans as well as a shift towards policy innovation and agility and accelerated delivery.
 Policymakers and regulatory authorities must be supported with robust data-driven evidence and technical expertise to track progress and inform decision-making.

-Strategy Overview
+4: Strategy Overview

-Our Strategy 2025-2031 is built around our collective purpose, our ambition for the future, and the enabling actions we need to take to realise this ambition.
-We have set out a number of key strategic goals and delivery themes that will drive our approach.
+Our draft Strategy 2025-2031 is built around our collective purpose, our ambition for the future, and the enabling actions we need to take to realise this ambition.

+Whilst our more detailed programme of work will be included in our multiyear Business Plan (2026-31), we have set out a number of key strategic goals and delivery themes that will drive our approach.